RogueLikeJavaENS/RogueLike/README.md

  - Gnome Bash

 ### On Mac
- - Why using mac ?
+ - Why use mac ?

 ## How to run
 - java -jar RogueLike-1.0-SNAPSHOT.jar